vidalab/vidalab.github.io/source/_posts/2015-02-05-visualizing-home-insurance-rates.markdown

 categories:
 ---

-This tutorial is a guest post from [GRIDLEX](http://www.gridlex.com/) and [vHomeInsurance.com](http://vHomeInsurance.com).
-Visit their websites for more information.

-[GRIDLEX](http://www.gridlex.com/) is a data analytics firm based in New York.

-[vHomeInsurance.com](http://vHomeInsurance.com), a home insurance analytics service, visualized US wide home property prices using Vida.io.
+This tutorial is a guest post from [vHomeInsurance.com](http://vHomeInsurance.com), a home insurance analytics service, visualized US wide home property prices using Vida.io.
 The below guide walks through a case study on representing geographical data on a map & how they did it.

 <!-- more -->